MatheusBarros40/MatheusBarros40/README.md

-- 👋 Hi, I’m @MatheusBarros40
+- 👋 I’m @MatheusBarros40
-- 👀 I’m interested in
+- 👀 I’m interested in learning more.
-- 🌱 I’m currently learning ...ANGULAR, CSHARP, BANCO DE DADOS
+- 🌱 I’m currently learning ...ANGULAR, REACT, MONGODB, HTML,CSS,JAVASCRIPT ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m to collaborate on Ernst & Young
-- 📫 How to reach me ...
+- 📫 How to reach me: maheus40melo@gmail.com

 <!---
 MatheusBarros40/MatheusBarros40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.